my-chrome-extensions-inc/my-online-learning-downloader/README.md

 ---

+# 6 March 2026

+🐛 Numerous bugs were fixed regarding the download of video courses.
+Some sub-sections had escape characters that broke downloads on certain operating systems.
+ON24 (recorded live-lessons) downloads now work again too.
+Donations help ensure that timely fixes are implemented for this extension.
+Please consider making a donation today!

+---

 ## 16 Aug 2025

 🐛 A bug was found that prevented ebook, videos and courses from being downloadable.
 A fix has been implemented and is available in version 1.1.39.6.